In the Heart of the Sea

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Young Herman Melville arrives at the home of Thomas Nickerson, the last survivor of the Essex, seeking the true story that will become Moby-Dick.
 Nickerson is haunted, reluctant to revisit the trauma..
-Structural examination shows that this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 15 minutes when The Essex sets sail under Pollard's questionable command, with Chase bitter about being denied his captaincy.
 A storm immediately tests Pollard's inexperience, nearly destroying the ship and revealing the captain's weakness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The white whale - a massive, seemingly intelligent sperm whale - attacks the Essex with calculated rage, ramming and destroying the ship.
+The analysis reveals that this crucial beat The white whale - a massive, seemingly intelligent sperm whale - attacks the Essex with calculated rage, ramming and destroying the ship.
 The crew is cast adrift in three small whaleboats, thousands of miles from land.
 False victory (their successful hunt) becomes catastrophic defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, The survivors resort to cannibalism, consuming their dead shipmates to survive.
 Chase must confront the ultimate degradation - they have become the very predators they once hunted.
 The "whiff of death" is literal; humanity itself dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.